dhis2/training-docs/content/android/tg_maps.md

 ## Learning objectives for this session

 1. Describe how maps can be used in DHIS2 Android Device
-2. Demonstrate how to : Navigate the maps in Android Device
+2. Demonstrate how to collect and display tracked entity and program stage coordinates
-3. How to use the different map layers
+3. Demonstrate how to toggle additional options within maps on an Android device

 ## Preparations